 Use of Personal Devices: Studio 300 visitors are encouraged to connect personal devices to Studio 300 equipment; however, support for such equipment may not necessarily be available.
 Library staff may disconnect personal devices which interfere with the operation of Library equipment or ability of other users to complete projects.
 Compatibility of personal devices with Studio 300 hardware and software is never guaranteed.

 Content ownership: The Library reserves the right to erase user files left on Library owned hard drives without prior notice.

-The library cardholder who reserves the production spaces or collaboration rooms and their dedicated equipment will be considered the main user and will bear responsibility for any damage or misuse of the equipment.
-It is the user's responsibility to sign a waiver attesting that the rooms and equipment are in proper working order.
+The library cardholder or access card holder who reserves the production spaces or collaboration rooms and their dedicated equipment will be considered the main user and will bear responsibility for any damage or misuse of the equipment.
+It is the user’s responsibility to sign a waiver attesting that the rooms and equipment are in proper working order.
 Faulty equipment or room concerns must be reported immediately.
 Cardholders are responsible for returning and restoring all rooms and equipment to their originally checked out condition.
-Items will be checked in after a thorough inspection for condition; patrons are encouraged to be present during this evaluation.

 Equipment may not be returned to the library drive-up, automatic returns, or book drops.
 It must be brought directly to the Studio 300 service desk with no exceptions.
 Items returned through Automated Material Handlers, book drops or to another library will be fined.